wlandau/remakeGenerator/README.md

 # Tutorial

 The [online package vignette](https://github.com/wlandau/remakeGenerator/blob/master/vignettes/remakeGenerator.Rmd) has a complete tutorial.
+You can see the available examples with `list_examples_remakeGenerator()`, and you can generate an example with `example_remakeGenerator()`.

 # Help and troubleshooting